-- 1 On OHV and HCS engines renewal of the vented oil filler cap and crankcase ventilation hoses is simply a matter of removing them from their locations and fitting new parts as required. - 2 On CVH engines the crankcase ventilation filter (where fitted) can be renewed by pulling it out of the air cleaner after disconnecting the hoses (see illustration).
+- 1 On OHV and HCS engines renewal of the vented oil filler cap and crankcase ventilation hoses is simply a matter of removing them from their locations and fitting new parts as required. - filter (where fitted) can be renewed by pulling it out of the air cleaner after disconnecting the hoses (see illustration).
 Ensure that the sealing grommet is in position in the air cleaner before pushing a new filter into place.

-Mechanical (Bosch K- and KE-Jetronic) fuel injection engines
+Mechanical (Bosch K- and KE-